 Bachelor of Science in Nursing (BSN)

-To maintain competitive advantage as well as meet the IOM mandate, most RNs pursue a BSN for nursing practice.
+To maintain a competitive advantage, as well as meet the IOM mandate, most RNs pursue a BSN for nursing practice.
 BSN programs usually take four years to complete.
-There are also “bridge” programs, which take anywhere from 12-24 months, that allow a student to move from an ADN to a BSN or Master of Science in nursing (MSN).
+There are also “bridge” programs, such as the ADN to BSN, which take anywhere from 12-24 months, which allow a student to move from an ADN to a BSN in less time.
 BSN programs are offered at brick and mortar campuses and online.
 Much like an ADN program, they are a combination of classroom work, lecture, labor work, clinical experiences, and practicums.

 An MSN is not required for professional L&D nursing practice.
-However, many nurses choose to complete a bridge program or work directly towards an MSN, as this education opens up leadership, education, and administrative nursing opportunities.
+However, many nurses choose to complete an RN to MSN bridge program or work directly towards an MSN, as this education opens up leadership, education, and administrative nursing opportunities.

 Internships & practicums